iwanders/playground-rust-cpp-iterators/README.md

 - Tuple
 - Vec

+And lets make everything printable, because, well developers print stuff, lets make that seamless.

 ## Iterators

+Create an iterator from a slice, map it and sum it.
 ```cpp
     const std::vector<int> a{ 1, 2, 3, 4 };
     auto sum = rs::iter(a).map([](const auto& v) { return *v * *v; }).sum();
     ASSERT_EQ(sum, 1 + 4 + 9 + 16);
 ```

+Or a range based for loop over the iterator.
 ```cpp
     const std::vector<int> a{ 1, 2, 3, 4 };
     for (const auto& v : rs::iter(a).map([](const auto& v) { return *v * *v; }))